Boondoggler3210/IBANValidation/README.md

 ## Features

-- IBAN validation: Verify the correctness of an IBAN by checking its format and performing mathematical calculations.
+- IBAN validation: Verify the correctness of an IBAN by checking its format check characters.
-- Country-specific validation: Implement country-specific rules for IBAN validation, as different countries may have different requirements.
 - BIC validation: Validate a BIC, confirm format, country code and length.
 - RF Creditor Reference: Validate the form of a reference, confirm valid prefix, check Characters and length.
 - RF Creditor Reference: Generate a RF Creditor Reference from an existing reference.